 Make sure that your products don’t run with a generic description and product specification.
 It’s not just about convincing the client, it’s also about getting a good position in Google, and getting organic traffic from it.

 Put some time and effort into creating colorful descriptions that get customers excited.
 And remember about high-quality pictures!

 5. Show Trust Signals

-Trust signals are those little things which tell the customers that you’re a trustworthy business partner.
+Trust signals are those little things that tell the customers that you’re a trustworthy business partner.
 You can use customer reviews, badges verifying the safety of your payment portal, or “about us” page to tell your story and get customers emotionally invested.

 Remember not to overdo it with intrusive pop-ups – it looks shady, and it’ll only annoy your visitors, instead of increasing your sales.

 Great customer support is an important factor in terms of growing your sales – according to the PwC report, more than 1/3 of US consumers would walk away from the brand after ONE bad customer experience.
 That’s why you want to make your customer service fast, pleasant, and convenient.

-For an online business, it’s worth to use a live chat and chatbots – they’re accessible, efficient, and allow you to address questions and concerns in real-time.
+For an online business, it’s worth using a live chat and chatbots – they’re accessible, efficient, and allow you to address questions and concerns in real-time.
 They react to a wide range of events, based on the visitors’ behavior – e. g. engage your customers when they abandon their carts and ask them why they’ve done that or offer them a discount.
 Your customers can switch to a live operator as well, whenever they feel like it.

 Let’s grow your business together!Try Live Chat For Free